quentin-dev/clinntp/README.md

   * Resets the settings to initial default

 ### Option priority
-If multiple boolean options, help, version, save, or clear, are set the precedence is as follows:
+If multiple boolean options are set the precedence is as follows:

 1) version: `-v, --version`
 2) help: `-H, --help`